 Several government agencies sell items to the public through both live and online auctions.
 These auctions, especially online ones, let you purchase government-owned assets across the country and U.S.-owned territories.
-Agencies sell many types of items, including:
+Agencies sell many types of items such as vehicles, computers and real estate.

 Government agencies have these items for sale for several reasons.
 Some law enforcement agencies sell the seized or forfeited property of criminals.
 Other agencies sell items that were forfeited because of nonpayment of federal income taxes.
 Finally, some of the items are available because an agency no longer needs them.